Aquatic Invasive Species

 At home, soak your gear in a 2% bleach solution for one minute (20 millilitres of bleach per litre of water).
 Rinse, scrub or pressure wash your boat away from storm drains, ditches or waterways.

 On land before leaving the waterbody, drain all water from:

 - bait buckets

 - transom motors

-Never release live bait into a waterbody or transfer aquatic plants or animals from waterbody to another.
+Never release live bait into a waterbody or transfer aquatic plants or animals from one waterbody to another.

 Dry the watercraft and gear completely between trips and allow the wet areas of your boat to air dry.

-Leave compartments open and sponge out standing water
+Leave compartments open and sponge out standing water.

-The provincial government is working to keep non-native aquatic invasive species (AIS) such as zebra mussels, quagga mussels and Eurasian water milfoil, out of Alberta through the development of an AIS prevention program.
+The provincial government is working to keep non-native aquatic invasive species (AIS) such as zebra mussels, quagga mussels, and Eurasian water milfoil out of Alberta through the development of an AIS prevention program.
 This program includes:

-new watercraft inspection program that will help prevent the spread of aquatic invasives and safeguard Alberta's waterbodies
+- New watercraft inspection program that will help prevent the spread of aquatic invasives and safeguard Alberta’s waterbodies